lisr-pcx/on-board-tips/docs/index.md

 Before start just get a *quick bite* of the topic you are interested.

 This tip is valid for any kind of technology, feature, framework .. at beginning you just want some highlights and try some live examples when available.
 Videos and articles are a good source of information.
 At this stage do not be afraid to jump from link to link.

-Then it's time to acquire some core concepts and build simple stuff.
+After that it's time to acquire some core concepts and build simple stuff.

 Essentially there are three different ways for learning: